 3

-Responsible Maine Coon breeders in NZ should screen breeding cats for HCM via echocardiogram and for SMA and PKD via DNA testing.
-Ask for these results when purchasing a kitten - they can help inform your insurance decisions.
+Responsible Maine Coon breeders should screen for HCM via echocardiogram, hip dysplasia via X-ray, and SMA via DNA test.
+Request all results when purchasing a kitten.

 4